Thinking about solo travel in Croatia?

-In 2015 I finally got to explore Croatia’s coast.
+Croatia was somewhere that I daydreamed about for years.
+Not surprising given I live in Canada and our winters last, well, forever.
+However, it wasn’t until 2015 that I finally got to explore Croatia and the stunning Dalmatian coast.
 I spent just under three weeks playing in the sea and lounging on sunny beaches, exploring ancient cities and swimming in waterfalls.
 I visited four cities; Zadar, Split, Hvar, and Dubrovnik and would highly recommend Croatia’s Dalmatian Coast as a perfect destination for any solo traveller.
 Here’s why:

 If you were to ask me where I felt the safest travelling alone, my answer would be Croatia.
 Specifically Zadar (mainly because it’s mostly locals and not as busy and hyped up as Split and Dubrovnik), however I never had an issue, or even thought I may have an issue, at any point of my time exploring the country.